-CIRCULAR-WATER is based on the advanced water purification process called Air-Gap Membrane Distillation (AGMD).
-In AGMD, the feedwater is heated, separating the pure and impure components by differences in volatility.
-The micro-porous membrane is a key component to the process because it allows water vapor through, but not the entire impure liquid.
-The water vapours then condensed on a cooling plate to get totally pure liquid water.
+In CIRCULAR-WATER the feedwater is heated, separating the pure and impure components by differences in volatility.
+The micro-porous membrane is a key component to the process because it allows water vapor through, but not the impure liquid.
+The water vapours then condensed on a cooling plate.
 In this special configuration, an air-gap is left between the membrane and condensing plate to prevent heat loss and hence save thermal demand of the process.

 The evaporation process occurs at low-temperature (commonly 60-90oC but can also work at lower temperatures) which is enough to produce water vapours.
 These processes of evaporation, filtration and condensation occur in a single module, making the equipment compact and easy to operate.
 Being modular enables the CIRCULAR-WATER to be infinitely scalable to meet diverse needs from a very small (few liters per day lab equipment) to a very large-scale (hundreds of thousands of cubic meters per day municipal facility)capacity installations.

-The single module AGMD technology is extremely efficient (100%) in removing all types of non-volatile impurities from any types of sources, whereas a degasser is attached as an add-on when gaseous pollutants exist in a particular wastewater
+The single module technology is extremely efficient (100%) in removing all types of non-volatile impurities from any types of sources, whereas a degasser is attached as an add-on when gaseous pollutants need to be removed from a particular wastewater.

 With the ultimate goal of achieving closed loop water recovery systems, more and more stringent limitations are urging industries to use the best available wastewater purification technologies.
-There is also a growing global awareness that CO2-emission should be controlled to mitigate global warming.
-The CWT-process ideally uses waste heat replacing traditional energy intensive systems.
+The CWT-process uses waste heat to purify wastewater.

-In cooperation with the KTH Royal Institute of Technology (in four Doctoral dissertations, more than six Masters Theses and many more research projectsthis entirely new water recycling technology has been tested and proven.
-Our AGMD technology for industrial wastewater purification meets the most stringent environmental regulations even at a very high content of pollutants.
-We are aware that only when strict industrial emissions standards are followed, do industries such as fossil-fuel power plants, waste incinerators and other facilities enjoy the essential public acceptance.
+In cooperation with the KTH Royal Institute of Technology (in four Doctoral dissertations, more than six Masters Theses and many more research projects, this entirely new water recycling technology has been tested and proven.
+It meets the most stringent environmental regulations even at a very high content of pollutants.

 Manufacture in 2020 of first series of test equipment for imec at PM Plast in Barkarby outside of Stockholm